What is the Best Metro-North Station for Rye Brook Residents?

-Rye Brook, NY does not have a Metro-North train station, Rye Brook residents will have to drive to nearby stations to catch the train.
+Since Rye Brook does not have a Metro-North train station, Rye Brook residents will have to drive to nearby stations to catch the train.
 Fortunately for Rye Brook residents, there are four Metro-North train stations near Rye Brook.
-Rye Brook residents can catch the train from Port Chester, Rye, Harrison or White Plains stations.
+Rye Brook residents can catch the Metro-North train from Port Chester, Rye, Harrison or White Plains stations.

 Metro-North Stations near Rye Brook, NY

 The White Plains Metro-North train station is approximately 12 minutes away from Rye Brook.
-The Harrison station is 13 minutes away while both Port Chester and Rye Metro-North stations are 7 minutes away.
+The Harrison Metro North train station is 13 minutes away while both Port Chester Metro North train station and Rye Metro-North train station are both 7 minutes away.

 There are 3 factors to consider while you are trying to decide between the four stations 1.) find out how long it takes to commute to New York City, 2.) check the train frequency to New York City and 3.) check the availability of parking at the train stations.

 The Metro-North train ride from Harrison to New York’s Grand Central Terminal is approximately 40-50 minutes.
 While the Metro-North train ride from White Plains to Grand Central is approximately 38-42 minutes.
-Rye is approximately 43-57 minutes and the train ride from Port Chester takes 46 minutes- 1 hour long.
+The train ride from Rye is approximately 43-57 minutes and the train ride from Port Chester takes 46 minutes- 1 hour long.

-At the White Plains station, trains come very frequently, during peak hours there are as many as 10 trains per hour or a train every 10 minutes which means you will not have to wait at the platform for long to catch a train.
-Compare this to Harrison, Rye and Port Chester stations where during peak hours, trains come 4-5 trains per hour or a train every 15-20 minutes.
+At the White Plains Metro-North station, trains come very frequently, during peak hours there are as many as 10 trains per hour or a train every 10 minutes which means you will not have to wait long at the platform to catch a train.
+Compare this to Harrison, Rye and Port Chester Metro North stations where during peak hours, trains come 4-5 trains per hour or a train every 15-20 minutes.

 Which Metro-North Train Station has Parking for Non-Residents?

 Rye Brook residents are not eligible to apply for resident parking permits at the Rye, Port Chester, Harrison or White Plains Metro North stations.
 So it is important to look at which stations have parking for non-residents.

 - Parking permits are available only to Town/Village of Harrison residents.
 There is a waitlist of approximately 2 years for the parking permit.